-Please note: These guidance notes are not intended to be definitive legal advice and should not be relied upon as such.
+These guidance notes do not constitute legal advice and should not be relied upon as such.
 The interpretation of legislation is a matter on which the Guernsey Registry cannot advise and entities/individuals need to form their own independent view on compliance with the legislation.
-Independent legal advice is advised where there is any uncertainty.
+Legal advice should be obtained where there is any uncertainty.

-Guernsey foundations can only be incorporated by a Corporate Service Provider (CSP) who holds a full fiduciary licence from the Guernsey Financial Services Commission.
+An application to the Registrar to register a foundation can only be made by a Corporate Service Provider ("CSP") who holds a full fiduciary licence from the Guernsey Financial Services Commission.

 The Registry has a directory of CSPs available here.

-1. A copy of the Charter (see the below guidance for details of the requirements of the Charter)
+- A copy of the Charter (see the guidance below for details of the requirements for the Charter).

-3. Copy of the Guardian's written consent to act (if a Guardian is to be appointed).
+- Names and addresses of the proposed Guardian together with his written consent to act (if a Guardian is to be appointed).

 Please note: All foundation councillors, guardians and resident agents must be registered with the Guernsey Registry before submitting the registration form.
 This is the same process as registering a director for a company, and if an individual is already registered with the Registry as a director, there is no need to register again.